 All of this potential greatness had passed the science stage, and was simply a matter of engineering, and in many cases, simply a matter of manufacturing.
 The most uncertain work, that of the basic research, had already been done and the concepts were proven.
 By the time of the Moon landing, there was nothing in the original Space Launch System that we didn’t already know how to do.

 One of the main globalist rationales for cancelling all of that greatness was that “we shouldn’t be spending money on space toys as long as there is one hungry child here on Earth”.
 That argument sounded insane to me as a semi-hungry child, and I haven’t changed my mind since.
 It would be like saying “as long as you know one destitute person, you shouldn’t spend money sending any of your children to college.”
-And now, as the champion of globalism, the US wasn’t able to get astronauts even as far as low earth orbit for years.
+And now, the US hasn’t been able to get astronauts even as far as low earth orbit for years.

-Today, instead of Moon bases (some children of GenX should now be reaching adulthood, having been born on the Moon), colonies on Mars (founded by Millennials who shouldn’t have been poisoned and side-lined by globalists their entire lives), and vast natural resources from robotic asteroid mining (not reserved for globalist insiders), we have airliners that deliberately try to kill you, and rental cars that get you a felony rap sheet.
-And the country swarmed with people who are, quite literally, above the law.
+Today, instead of Moon bases (some children of GenX should now be reaching adulthood, having been born on the Moon), colonies on Mars (founded by Millennials who shouldn’t have been poisoned and side-lined their entire lives), and vast natural resources from robotic asteroid mining (not reserved for insiders), we have airliners that deliberately try to kill you, and rental cars that get you a felony rap sheet.

-So when we celebrate Moon Day, we’re celebrating what our nation once was, and reviewing the past five decades of deliberate sabotage of our nation and our heritage.
+So when we celebrate Moon Day, we’re celebrating what our nation once was, and reviewing the past five decades of decay.
 And, most importantly, looking forward to the future with renewed vigor.
 So inspired, we can blaze a new path of greatness, this time armed with well-founded and now historically-proven knowledge of the pitfalls along the way.